vrcAlbert/documentation-api/source/javascript/nosDialog.rst

 .. js:function:: nosDialog.close()

-	Close current popup (compared to the dialog where is the DOM element in jQuery).
+	Close current popup (compared to the dialog where is the DOM element in jQuery container).

 	.. code-block:: js